Going on holiday is one of life's greatest pleasures. You save up all year for some blissful time away from the daily grind.

-But before you start packing your suitcase, make sure you’ve done all you can to protect your home from a break-in while you’re away.
+So, after all the excitement of booking and planning your great escape, make sure you’ve done all you can to protect your home from a break-in while you’re away.

-The good news is there are plenty of things you can do to ensure you don’t become a victim of burglary.
+The good news is that there are plenty of things you can do to avoid becoming a victim of burglary.
+Here are our eight common sense tips.

 1. Ask neighbours to pop in

-Ask your neighbours to pop in every couple of days to check everything is okay.
-Not only will it give you peace of mind that they’ll alert you if there are any problems, but knowing someone could catch them in the act is likely to prove a big deterrent for any potential thief.
+Ask your friends or neighbours to pop in every couple of days to check everything is okay.
+Not only will it give you peace of mind that they’ll alert you if there are any problems, but knowing someone could catch them in the act is likely to prove a big deterrent for any potential thieves.

 2. Don’t broadcast your break

-Tempting as it may be to upload a sun-lounger-selfie onto whichever social media sites you use, remember that you risk alerting burglars to the fact you’re away.
+Tempting as it may be to upload a selfie of you on a sun-lounger onto social media, remember that you risk alerting burglars to the fact you’re away.

 Loads of us are guilty of letting the world know when we’re off on our hols, often giving exact dates and timings.
-If you really can’t resist bragging about your break, make sure your social media settings are private so that only verified contacts can see your photo and status updates.
+If you really can’t resist bragging about your break, make sure your social media settings are private so that only verified contacts can see your updates.

 3. Hide valuables